amalgam8/amalgam8/README.md

     * REGISTRY_SVC should be the Service Discovery service instance name
     * ...

-1. Deploy the A8 controller service by running [bluemix/deploy-controller.sh](bluemix/deploy-controller.sh).
+1. Deploy the A8 Controller service by running [bluemix/deploy-controller.sh](bluemix/deploy-controller.sh).
     Verify that the controller is running by ...

 1. Deploy the Bookinfo app by running [bluemix/deploy-bookinfo.sh](bluemix/deploy-bookinfo.sh)